octokit/plugin-rest-endpoint-methods.js/docs/apps/checkAccountIsAssociatedWithAny.md

-# Check if a GitHub account is associated with any Marketplace listing
+# Get a subscription plan for an account

+**Deprecated:** This method has been renamed to apps.getSubscriptionPlanForAccount

 Shows whether the user or organization account actively subscribes to a plan listed by the authenticated GitHub App.
 When someone submits a plan change that won't be processed until the end of their billing cycle, you will also see the upcoming pending change.